GD399-OSD/OSD-book/Introduction/20180501FlosRegularly.md

 ## A Starting place

 The original spark for this course was a Google Fonts related visit to MICA by David Crossland.
 After showing off some new open source variable type that Google and Type Network were working on, Crossland explained how he had ended up working at Google Fonts in the first place: being a lover of open source.
-While I had been using F/LOS type myself as part of sustainability related constraints, I had not thought much about the larger "open source design" ecosystem.
+While I had been using F/LOS fonts myself as part of sustainability related constraints, I had not thought much about the larger "open source design" ecosystem.

 MICA had also recently been visited by Loraine Furter and Eric Schrijver, two members of a collective known as "Open Source Publishing" (OSP).
 They had done two workshops in as many years, one related to using public domain resources, and one related to customizing open source fonts.
 Crossland's visit seemed like one too many coincidences.
 I had to dive deeper.
 These ideas needed a class.